Unclaimed

 Is to ruin the man she loves...

 But Jessica is a courtesan, not the genteel lady Sir Mark believes.
-Desperate to be free of a life she despises, she seizes her chance when Mark's enemies make her an offer she can't refuse: seduce Mark and tarnish his good name, and a princely sum will be hers.
-Yet as she comes to know the man she's sworn to destroy, Jessica will be forced to choose between the future she needs...and the love she knows is impossible.
+Desperate to be free show more of a life she despises, she seizes her chance when Mark's enemies make her an offer she can't refuse: seduce Mark and tarnish his good name, and a princely sum will be hers.
+Yet as she comes to know the man she's sworn to destroy, Jessica will be forced to choose between the future she needs...and the love she knows is impossible. show less

 Alright, lots of thoughts, lots of feelings.
 Ultimately, I really liked Unclaimed!
 But I have some think-y thoughts and that's all they are, really.

 I'll start with what I enjoyed: Mark is an advocate for men's chastity.
 He wrote a book about his beliefs that became wildly popular - to the point where The QUEEN herself ordered a special leather-bound copy made, and scores other men have formed an unsanctioned club in the book's honor (complete with armbands, secret hand signals and wonky writings by fervent fans).
 Other reviewers have pointed out how, essentially, Mark accidentally inspired a bunch of men to become proud incels (but more like voluntarily celibate, I suppose lol).
-To be clear, Mark does not support these men or how they have interpreted his writings.
+To be clear, Mark does not support these men or how they show more have interpreted his writings.
 This storyline was so fascinating to me because it feels like SUCH A THING that is real.

 I was constantly vacillating between feeling sorry for and rolling my eyes at Mark for not realizing how his book would inspire a bunch of misogynists (I roll my eyes in a good way lol his ignorance was so well-written). like OF COURSE these men were always going to find a way to exploit Mark's message.
 And although he became more and more unsettled by the behavior of these men, he did very little to curb these zealots.
 I don't know, MARK, maybe you should have attempted to stay ahead of things a bit?
 He even thinks to himself early on, "why was it that men had to take every good principle and turn it into some sort of a club?"
 Also the more Mark emphasized how it is women who suffer while unchaste men always seem to land on their feet; it starts to feel a little bit patronizing (again, the ignorance was so accurate).